Human-Computer Interaction (HCI) and Purposeful Design

-I recently joined the HCI Certificate program offered by Georgia Tech to help me understand this area better and hopefully explore new design ideas and principles.
+In September 2022, I joined the HCI Certificate program offered by Georgia Tech to help me understand Human-Computer Interaction and explore new design ideas and principles.

 So, what is HCI?